 aggregate-expression

-- An ordered list of columns, expressions,
+An ordered list of columns, expressions, CUBE, GROUPING SETS, or ROLLUP aggregates.

-aggregates can result in a large amount of output.
-In that case, use GROUPING SETS
+You can include CUBE and ROLLUP aggregates within a GROUPING SETS aggregate.
+CUBE and ROLLUP aggregates can result in a large amount of output.
+In that case, use GROUPING SETS to return only certain results.

-You cannot include any aggregates within a CUBE
+You cannot include any aggregates within a CUBE or ROLLUP expression.

-aggregates in the same query.
+You can append multiple GROUPING SETS, CUBE, or ROLLUP aggregates in the same query.
 For example:

 GROUP BY a,b,c,d, ROLLUP(a,b)